Branchio-oto-renal syndrome

 Branchio-oto-renal syndrome (BOR) is an autosomal dominant genetic disorder involving the kidneys, ears, and neck.
 It is also known as Melnick-Fraser syndrome.

 Signs and symptoms

 The signs and symptoms of branchio-oto-renal syndrome are consistent with underdeveloped (hypoplastic) or absent kidneys with resultant chronic kidney disease or kidney failure.
-Ear anomalies include extra openings in front of the ears, extra pieces of skin in front of the ears (preauricular tags), or further malformation or absence of the outer ear (pinna).
+Ear anomalies include extra openings in front of the ears, called Preauricular sinuses, along with extra pieces of skin in front of the ears (preauricular tags), or further malformation or absence of the outer ear (pinna).
 Malformation or absence of the middle ear is also possible, individuals can have mild to profound hearing loss.
 People with BOR may also have cysts or fistulae along the sides of their neck.

 In some individuals and families, renal features are completely absent.
 The disease may then be termed "branchio-oto syndrome" (BO syndrome).

 Cause

 The cause of branchio-oto-renal syndrome is mutations in genes, EYA1, SIX1, and SIX5 (approximately 40 percent of those born with this condition have a mutation in the EYA1 gene).
 Many different abnormalities in these genes have been identified.